 Portage & Elwood Neighborhood Center Vision

 Portage Avenue & Elwood Avenue Neighborhood Center Vision framework is intended to serve as a guide to business and property owners, residents, developers, City staff, elected officials, and others in making investment, land use and design decisions.
-The objectives of the Framework are to:

 The Neighborhood Center is bounded by Portage Avenue to the east, Elwood Avenue to the north, Wilber Street to the west, and Vassar Avenue & the former railroad tracks to the south.